 Michelin Fit To Go Pressure Gauge

-This is kind of a unique solution and definitely an interesting one.
+This is a unique solution and definitely an interesting one.

 The USB charging, keyring-sized device can then be held above the valve cap (no contact required) to get an accurate reading from each tyre.

-With these installed and the gauge on your keyring, checking pressure before you ride is quicker and simpler than ever before.
+With these installed and the gauge on your keyring, checking pressure before you ride is quick and simple.

 - Quick, clean and easy

 - Encourages taking a reading every time you ride